VNG-Realisatie/nlx/docs/content/get-started/provide-an-api.md

     authorization-model = "none"
 ```

+> If you are providing your own API using Docker, make sure to specify the IP-address of the host machine as endpoint-url.
+Localhost won't work, because it is not available to the outside world.

 ## Setting up the inway

 Let's setup the inway service.
 First, fetch the Docker image from the [Docker Hub](https://hub.docker.com/u/nlxio).